-BF Community Bike Project staff includes two full-time positions and a core group of volunteers.
-The Executive Director and the Assistant Director & Shop Manager both hold regular hours at the shop.
-Some volunteer staff are able to contribute consistently while others come in when they can.
+BF Community Bike Project currently consists of a 6 member Board of Directors, 3 Staff and a core group of volunteers.
+The Executive Director and the Shop Manager both hold regular hours at the shop.
 We're always looking for new volunteers!

 Bonnie Anderson - Founder and Executive Director

 Community involvement has always been very important to Bonnie.
 Driven by her desire to bring people together and by her love of music, art, movement, and the outdoors, she has participated in a variety of community projects.

 While volunteering at the Burlington non-profit Bike Recycle Vermont, she saw first hand the benefits of a project that uses reclaimed bicycles to teach skills and provide much needed affordable transportation to the community.
 She took that inspiration with her when she moved to Bellows Falls in 2012 and created the BF Community Bike Project.

 Daniel Hoviss - Shop Manager & Mechanic

 Daniel's interest in bike repair began at age 10, when his mother told him she would buy a new fine Italian bike if he learned how to repair his old one, so he took the entire thing apart, every bearing and nut, all laid out on a large table, leaving only the frame, and then put it all back together.
 Daniel managed SoHo Wheels in NYC in the late 70's, created the Putney Green Bike Project in 2007, began volunteering at the BF Community Bike Project in 2017, and was hired as a mechanic in 2019.